Bimzelx (Bimekizumab)

 Primary Uses

-Bimzelx is used to treat plaque psoriasis (red, itchy and inflamed skin), psoriatic arthritis (joint pain, tenderness, swelling and stiffness with similar symptoms to plaque psoriasis), ankylosing spondylitis and non-radiographic axial spondyloarthritis (back pain and morning stiffness), and hidradenitis suppurativa (painful lumps and boils under the skin).
+Bimzelx is used to treat plaque psoriasis (red, itchy skin), psoriatic arthritis (joint pain and swelling), ankylosing spondylitis (back pain and stiffness), non-radiographic axial spondyloarthritis, and hidradenitis suppurativa (painful lumps under the skin).

 How It Works